-You’ve certainly heard of CRISPR/Cas9, a genetic engineering tool that has taken the world by storm.
-Although it’s by far not the first tool to edit DNA, CRISPR can make gene editing much easier and faster than before.
+You’ve likely heard of CRISPR/Cas9, a gene editing tool that has taken the world by storm.
+Although it’s far from being the first tool to edit DNA, CRISPR technology makes gene editing much easier and faster than before.
 In the last few years, its use has become ubiquitous in labs around the world.

-CRISPR is used to speed up drug discovery and the creation of animal models to study all sorts of diseases.
-But the application everyone is avidly expecting and throwing money at is using CRISPR in humans to cure diseases that were until now untreatable.
-The first clinical trials have already started, and their results will reveal whether CRISPR works in humans.
+CRISPR/Cas9 is used to speed up drug discovery and the creation of animal models to study all sorts of diseases.
+But the application everyone is avidly expecting and throwing money at is using CRISPR to cure human diseases.
+The first clinical trials have already started, and their results will reveal whether CRISPR can fulfill these big expectations.

-Jennifer Doudna, Emmanuelle Charpentier and Feng Zhang, co-inventors of CRISPR/Cas9, are today the faces everyone associates with CRISPR.
-But the one who discovered the repeats at the core of the tool and to give CRISPR the name it’s known by today, is Francis Mojica, a Professor at the University of Alicante, Spain.
+Jennifer Doudna, Emmanuelle Charpentier and Feng Zhang, co-inventors of CRISPR/Cas9, are today the faces everyone associates with the gene editing tool.
+But the one who discovered the mechanism at the core of the tool and who gave CRISPR its name is Francis Mojica, a Professor at the University of Alicante, Spain.

 Let’s start from the beginning.
-When did you find the CRISPR repeats for the first time?
+When did you encounter CRISPR for the first time?

 It was in 1992, while I was working on my thesis.
 I worked with microorganisms of the archaea group that live in environments with high salinity.
-They are extreme halophiles, salt lovers.
+They are extreme halophiles, or ‘salt lovers’.
 We investigated the mechanisms of adaptation to changes in salt concentration.

-We started to sequence.
-Back then it was the start of sequencing in the labs and you could read about 200 base pairs if the whole experiment went really well.
-But we eventually found these regularly spaced repeats, which at first we called tandem repeats, or TREPs.
+We started to sequence their DNA.
+Back then it was the start of sequencing and you could only read about 200 base pairs if the whole experiment went really well.
+We eventually found these regularly spaced repeats, which at first we called tandem repeats, or TREPs.
 We looked at the literature to see if they also appeared in other microorganisms.
-Nowadays, that is something very easy to look up.
-But back then there was no PubMed, so we had to use manual search tools, which was tremendously complicated.
+Nowadays, that is something very easy to look up, but back then there was no PubMed, so we had to search manually, which was tremendously complicated.

-In the end, we found that, effectively, in the year 1987, a Japanese group had encountered repeats of more or less the same size as those we had seen in halophiles and were regularly spaced, which was a unique characteristic.
+In the end, we found that in the year 1987, a Japanese group had encountered repeats of more or less the same size as those we had seen in halophiles and were regularly spaced, which was a unique characteristic.

 That got us interested in researching what their function could be.
-The size of the genome of prokaryotes is very limited.
-They cannot allow themselves luxuries.
-Which means that with very large regions dedicated to maintain these repeats, they must have an important function.
+The size of the genome of prokaryotes is very limited, they cannot allow themselves any luxuries.
+Meaning that if they dedicated such large regions of DNA to maintain these repeats, they must have an important function.
 And if they were in both bacteria and archaea, the origin of these repeats had to be ancestral.

-At first the repeats had several different names.
-Why did you name it CRISPR in the end?
+At first these repeats had several different names.
+Why did you name them CRISPR in the end?

-The first was TREPs, from tandem repeats, which was a suggestion from my thesis supervisor.
+The first name was TREPs, from tandem repeats, which was a suggestion from my thesis supervisor.
 But I didn’t think it was the right name.
 They weren’t really in tandem, which implies they are contiguous, with the same sequence repeated without anything in between.
-In 2000 we confirmed that equivalent repeats were present in many organisms, very far in terms of evolution, and I called them Short Regularly Spaced Repeats: SRSR.
+In 2000 we confirmed that equivalent repeats were present in many other organisms, very far away from each other in terms of evolution, and I called them short regularly spaced repeats, or SRSRs.

-At the same time, there was a research group, the only back then working with these repeats, that was using the regions as an ID method to identify isolates of Mycobacterium tuberculosis.
-Equivalent to how forensic medicine identifies to whom a human biological sample belongs.
+At the same time, there was a research group — the only back then working with these repeats — that was using these regions as an identification method for Mycobacterium tuberculosis, equivalent to how forensic medicine identifies to whom a human biological sample belongs.
 They had been using the term DR, for direct repeats.

-They contacted me in 2001 to tell me they had found some genes right next to the repeat arrays in different organisms and wanted to agree on a common term.
-I proposed several alternatives and we went for CRISPR, which stands for Clustered Regularly Interspaced Short Palindromic Repeats.
-Shortly after, the group published a paper that described the cas genes, for CRISPR-associated.
+They contacted me in 2001 to tell me they had found some genes right next to these repeats in different organisms and wanted to agree on a common term.
+I proposed several alternatives and we went for CRISPR, which stands for clustered regularly interspaced short palindromic repeats.
+Shortly after, the group published a paper that described the cas genes, an abbreviation for CRISPR-associated.

 We now know that CRISPR and these cas genes are part of a primitive immune system of bacteria to cut and kill DNA from parasites.
 How did you realize this was their function?

 After my postdoc, I came back to Alicante and started a research group dedicated exclusively to studying the function of these repeats.
-We were studying CRISPR as genetic markers of E. coli isolates, and in one of them, we found a sequence that was identical to a virus.
-And not any virus, but one that normally infects E. coli.
-Which suggested that this sequence was taken up by an ancestor of this bacteria when was infected by this virus.
+We were studying CRISPR as genetic markers of E. coli bacteria.
+In one of the samples, we found a DNA sequence that was identical to that of a virus.
+And not any virus, but one that normally infects E. coli, which suggested that this sequence was taken up by an ancestor of this bacteria when it was infected by this virus.

 It took us about 6 years to find that out.
 It was only in 1995 that the whole genome of a bacteria was sequenced.
 And at the end of the 90s there were maybe 20 bacterial genomes sequenced, whereas now we have thousands.

-But in 2003, sequence databases were starting to grow exponentially thanks to sequencing technologies.
-Sequences similar or identical to spacers not only from E. coli but from many other, very different organisms started to pop up.
-And in all cases, they coincided with sequences of genetic elements that infected that precise organism.
+But in 2003, DNA sequence databases were starting to grow exponentially.
+Sequences similar or identical to that one, not only from E. coli but from many other, very different organisms, started to pop up.
+And in all cases, they coincided with the sequences of parasites that infected that precise organism.

-Looking up in the literature, we saw that the presence of these spacers seemed to protect the cell from infection by a virus with an equivalent sequence in its genome.
-We selected representatives from the biggest taxonomy and we saw there were no cases described of viruses being able to infect cells that had the spacer.
-Meaning the presence of the spacer immunized the bacteria or archaea that carried it.
+Looking up in the literature, we saw that the presence of these DNA sequences seemed to protect the cell from infection by a virus with that same sequence in its genome.
+We saw there were no cases described of viruses being able to infect cells that had the sequence.
+Meaning it immunized the bacteria or archaea that carried it.